hugeandbulk/kumar/questions.md

 The object-fit CSS property is used to specify how an or should be resized to fit its container and the object-position css property is used together with object-fit to specify how an or should be positioned with x/y coordinates inside its “own content box”.

+How do I auto fit-content in CSS?

+Using the fit-content value, the width of a div element can be set to fit its content.
+The fit-content CSS property sets the width of an element to the minimum width of its content and allows the element to expand based on its parent container's width.